StarxSky/Picasso-Classification/README.md

 # How to use it?
 * Step 1: install the requirements: (Terminal)
 ```
+> sudo apt install git
 > git https://www.github.com/starxsky/Picasso-Classification.git
 > cd Picasso-Classification
-> pip install -r requirements.txt
+> pip3 install -r requirements.txt
 ```

-* Step 2: Click [here]() to download the datasets and unzip to the current path:
+* Step 2: Click [here](https://github.com/StarxSky/Picasso-Classification/releases/download/v1.0/dataset.zip) to download the datasets and unzip to the current path:
+When you has already, its looks like this:

 ```
 Picasso-Classification/
 ----------------------